St. Olaf's Church, Ulvila: Ulvila stone church

 Ulvila's stone church was constructed over a continuous span of about fifteen years to a preconceived blueprint, beginning around 1495.
 The design is attributed to the so-called Master of Ulvila, a Swedish master architect from Dalarna, who was hired by Olof Drake, owner of the nearby homestead of Isokartano.
 It is the only church in Finland designed by the Master of Ulvila, however, his legacy was carried on in Satakunta by a stonemason who was his apprentice.
-Archeologist Markus Hiekkanen has dubbed the mason the Master of Huittisten, as the Huittinen Church in Huittinen appears to have been his first church building project.
+Archeologist Markus Hiekkanen has dubbed the mason the Master of Huittinen, as the Huittinen Church in Huittinen appears to have been his first church building project.

 The sacristy was the first element to be completed circa 1495, followed by the congregation hall around 1500.
 Completion of the church porch in 1510 marked the end of the principal church construction.

 Additions and renovations

-The belfry was built in the southwestern Finnish style and was completed in 1757, though the original onion dome was replaced by a steeple designed by Swedish architect Georg Theodor Chiewitz in 1862.
+The belfry in the southwestern Finnish style was completed in 1757, though the original onion dome was replaced by a steeple designed by Swedish architect Georg Theodor Chiewitz in 1862.

 Two Finnish noblemen, colonel Axel Kurck and stadtholder Gödik Fincke, a commander at the Cudgel War, are buried at the church.

 During the 2005 renovation, archaeologists discovered the largest medieval coin treasure in Finland.
 It was buried under the sacristy wall in late 14th century.
 The hoard included 1,476 silver coins.